-Lie on your back.
+HOW TO DO IT: Lie on your back.
 Bend your knees and plant your feet flat on the ground with your heels a foot from your butt.
 Press your hips into the air as high as you can by pushing through your heels, not your toes.
 Raise your hips up as high as you can, squeeze your glutes, and then drop back down to the ground.
-Perform 20 repetitions.

-If doing glute bridges with two legs wasn't very challenging, try it with one leg.
+HOW TO DO IT: If doing glute bridges with two legs wasn't very challenging, try it with one leg.
 Start in the same position on your back with knees bent and feet planted.
 Grab your left knee and pull it in toward your chest.
 Press through your right heel and raise your hips up.
-Repeat 10 times and then switch sides.

-Start with a kettlebell on the ground in front of you.
+HOW TO DO IT: Start with a kettlebell on the ground in front of you.
 Stick your butt back and lower yourself down to grab the handle.
 Then, swing it back between your legs, keeping your spine flat.
 Swing the bell up from there as you stand up tall and drive your hips forward.
 Keep your arms straight and swing the bell up until it's at shoulder-height, then swing it back between your legs.
-Do 10 repetitions.